IDMNYU/BlinkingBeeping/schedule.md

 * Presentations!
 * Serial Communication
 * Serial examples
-* BLE and internal sensors
 * Assignment for 11/1
-  * Create an application in the langiage of your choice that communicates with your microcontroller.
+  * Create an application in the language of your choice that communicates with your microcontroller.
 Post a video of this on your blog.
 What are you making?

 # Week 9 - Fri November 1
 * Presentations!
 * Serial communication results
 * Lots of LEDs
-* Vote if you can
+* Vote if you are able

 # Week 10 - Fri November 8
 * presentations